 command from the Command Palette to create a request.

-To create and send a raw WebSocket or gRPC requests, do the following:
+To create a WebSocket request, do the following:

 ws://